 Why?
 Because this pending payment period provides a valuable buffer — especially for businesses that provide services or ship physical products.

 Here’s an example:

 Let’s say you run a professional service business… like mowing lawns in New Jersey.

 When a customer fills out an order request either online or directly through you, your first step would be to place an authorization request on the funds.
 Again, authorization requests verify that your customer is able to pay without actually withdrawing the funds.

 If the authorization request is positive, you can send someone out to mow the lawn.
 Once you get the confirmation from your employee that the job is done, you can change the payment status to captured.

-Since the money isn’t really moved until the pending payment capture is initiated, if something happens where you have to cancel a job or the client requests a refund, you can simply delete the transaction (or just let the authorization expire) and not get hit with chargeback fees / have to stomach additional interchange fees.
+Yes.
+Since the money isn’t really moved until the pending payment capture is initiated, if something happens where you have to cancel a job or the client requests a refund, you can simply delete the transaction (or just let the authorization expire) and not get hit with chargeback fees and/or have to stomach additional interchange fees.

 That depends on your merchant service provider, but most systems allow you to easily switch between automatic and manual capture.
 You can call your provider to find out more.